crashfort/SourceDemoRender/ReadMe.md

 * steamapps\common\Half-Life 2\hl2\
 * steamapps\sourcemods\momentum\

-After you've extracted the archive you should navigate into the SDR directory and run the installer.
-It's not actually an installer, but it downloads the required game config data that is needed for game support.
+After you've extracted the archive you should navigate into the SDR directory and run the updater.
+It downloads the required game config data that is needed for game support.

 You can use the user ``.cfg`` files that comes with SDR as a base where to add your own settings.
 The loader files are the preferred way to load SDR.
 It is executed as follows: